 There is some anecdotal evidence for the use of immunoglobulin in autoimmune disease, and some other conditions, although these are unlicensed at present.

-Immunoglobulin can be given either by the intravenous or subcutaneous route.
-Specific preparations are used for the two routes.
+For the purpose of these guidelines and current practice in our hospital we will talk about IVIg and SCIG Different preparations are used for the two routes.
 Both routes provide good protection against infection (Chapel et al, 2000).

 In addition, switching products exposes the recipient to another large donor plasma pool and increases the risk of exposure to acquired infection such as hepatitis C virus (Chapel et al, 2000).

-Carry out a risk assessment to ensure the family understand the need for treatment and how it is administered (Power, 1997) (Rationale 2).
-The benefits of treatment should always outweigh the potential risk of infections from IgG (Wood et al, 2007).
+A risk assessment should be carried out to ensure the family understand the need for treatment and how it is administered (Power, 1997) (Rationale 2).
+The benefits of treatment should always outweigh the potential risk of infections from Ig (Wood et al, 2007).

 It can be given by one of two routes: